-'If the current travel habits do not change, we will face the saturation of (particularly road) infrastructure and a critical lack of space to build more capacity' Parramatta CBD Transport Study, 2016 restricted to the CBD and focussed along a corridor of urban renewal to the south and east.
-Substantial population growth will occur at Sydney Olympic Park, Telopea, Ermington-Melrose Park, Wentworth Point and parts of Granville.
-These growth rates are expected to occur on an unprecedented scale in Parramatta, which will place significant pressure on both the public transport and road network.
+'If the current travel habits do not change, we will face the saturation of (particularly road) infrastructure and a critical lack of space to build more capacity' Parramatta CBD Transport Study, 2016

 Parramatta will be home to an additional 200,000 people by 2036, a growth rate twice that of NSW.
 The Parramatta CBD will experience a significant jump in residential population in addition to an extra 25,000 jobs.
-Population growth is not
+Population growth is not restricted to the CBD and focussed along a corridor of urban renewal to the south and east.